sophongo/sophdoc/docs/en/admin/share/workload.md

         Service configuration and advanced settings can use default configurations.

-4. Automatically return to the stateless workload list and click on the workload name.
+4. Automatically return to the stateless workload list and click the workload name.

     ![click name](../images/workload04.png)